 Fresh Carica papaya leaves were carefully collected and separated from their stalks before undergoing thorough washing and draining.
 The leaves were finely chopped and subjected to a sun-drying process lasting 4-6 days until reaching a consistent crispiness while retaining their characteristic green hue.
 Upon achieving a constant weight, the dried leaves were pulverized into a powder-like consistency.
 The resulting Carica papaya leaf meal was then integrated into the standard broiler starter and finisher diets, constituting a 10% inclusion rate based on recommendations by Akpolu and Moroye[7].

 Preparation of fermented fish waste (FFW) adhered to established protocols outlined by Adajara and Taer[13], albeit with modifications.
 Initially, fish by-products, including internal organs, fins, scales, bones, and heads, were procured from the local public market.
 The components were washed and drained before being chopped into 1-inch pieces.
 A mixture of crude molasses was then combined with the chopped fish parts in a 1:1 ratio.
-The assemblage was subsequently enveloped in Manila paper and left to ferment for a duration of 15 days.
+The assemblage was subsequently enveloped in Manila paper and left to ferment for duration of 15 days.
 Post-fermentation, the concoction underwent extraction, yielding liquid rich in fish amino acids.
 This extract was carefully collected, preserved in plastic jars, and stored in a shaded area to maintain its integrity.

 Upon completion of the brooding phase of two weeks, the designated experimental treatments were administered to the broiler chicks from the 16th day until the 35th day of the feeding trial.
 The chicks were distributed across 32 compartments, with each compartment representing a treatment combination and offering a floor space of 3x2 square feet per replication.
 One subset of the chicks received a pure standard diet (SD) and was further divided into four sub-groups, each receiving distinct water supplements: pure tap water (control), 5% FFW, 10% FFW, and 15% FFW, respectively.
 This allocation strategy adhered to the optimal FFW inclusion rates recommended by Shabani et al. [12].
 Another subset of broiler chickens was provided with a diet supplemented with 10% Carica papaya leaf meal (CPL) and was similarly subdivided into four groups, receiving identical water supplementations as the previous subset.
 Experimental rations were dispensed twice daily, at 6:00 AM and 5:00 PM, and feed refusals were meticulously weighed each morning to ascertain feed intake levels.